CS-SI/eodag/docs/providers.rst

 If credentials are needed, check the :doc:`registration guide <providers>` for details.

 Note that ``eodag`` is not limited to the providers listed here.
-If a desired provider is missing, you can add it yourself by configuring a new plugin.
+If a desired provider is missing, you can add it yourself.
-See :doc:`how to add a new provider <add_provider>` for more details.
+See :doc:`how to add a new provider <notebooks/api_user_guide/2_configuration.html#Add-or-update-a-provider>` for more details.

 ----